seb-eis/Mocassin/docs/userguide-md/user-guide.md

 Authors: Sebastian Eisele, Steffen Neitzel-Grieshammer (Forschungszentrum Jülich GmbH & RWTH Aachen University)

 **This guide is still a work in progress.
-Several pages are missing or incomplete.**
+Some pages are missing or incomplete.**

 ## Contents